Victorletzelter/victorletzelter.github.io/index.md

   - /about.html
 ---

 I am passionate about mathematics and its applications, especially in artificial intelligence (deep learning in theory and practice) and random modeling (computational statistics, uncertainty quantification).

-I am currently a Ph.D. student at Télécom Paris and Valeo.ai.
+I am currently a Ph.D. student at Télécom Paris and Valeo.ai, with an expected graduation in March 2026.
 My research focuses on learning under ambiguity and uncertainty.
 More specifically, I study methods for learning with multiple hypotheses from ambiguous signals such as audio, text, visual data, and time series.